stanfordhaskell/cs43/notes/Introduction_to_Haskell.markdown

 f :: a -> b -> c
 ```

-This says that `f` takes a value of type `a` and returns a value of type `a ->
+This says that `f` takes a value of type `a` and returns a value of type `b ->
-a`, which is a function that takes a value of type `b` and returns a value of
+c`, which is a function that takes a value of type `b` and returns a value of
 type `c`.
 Here, the `->` symbol in the type signature is applied right to left,
 i.e. it is right associative.
 Thus, the type above can be written as